diegobarros0701/advanced-pagination-js/README.md

 #### Options
 - **url**: The url to get the data.
-- **table**: The table where the records will be placed.
+- **table_selector**: The table where the records will be placed.
 - **method**: The method of request, **post** or **get**.
-- **loader**: In some cases the request can take some time, if you want to display a loader while the data is requested, set this to **true** or add your own custom html, as below:
+- **loader**: In some cases the request can take some time, if you want to display a loader while the data are loading, set this to **true** or add your own custom html, as below:
 ```javascript
 $('.sp-pagination').pagination({
     ajax: {